-Since designation of the corridor, several action items have been completed, require revision to make them more effective, are new, and continue to be an action that the CME would like to pursue.
-Below is a status summary of the exiting action items and Appendix A will be a new action item list.
+Since designation of the corridor, several action items listed in the 2010 Corridor Management Plan have been completed, require revision to make them more effective, are new, and continue to be an action that the CME would like to pursue.
+Below is a status summary of the exiting action items from the 2010 Corridor Management Plan update.
+Appendix A includes the 2015 Corridor Management Plan new action item list.